Top golfers honor military at Patriot All-America

 But the opening ceremonies are often what resonates.

-The players were introduced, along with the soldier they're representing, then took their seats as the American flag was dropped in by parachutists who land on the driving range during the national anthem.
-The base commander gave a few words before a flyover from Luke AFB in the missing man formation.
+The players were introduced, along with the soldier they're representing, then took their seats as the American flag was dropped in by a parachutist who landed on the driving range during the national anthem.
+The base commander gave a few words before an all-veteran crew flew over in private C16s in the missing man formation.
 Then Gilbert-Ravella spoke about how her husband's remains had not been found until recently and were buried at Arlington National Cemetery after a 10-year wait.

 ''Their names still should be spoken, their stories should still be told,'' she said, choking back tears. ''Their families miss them.
 They just had a Christmas without them and I want you to think about those kids.''